inquilabee/selenium-tabs/README.md

 pip install simpleselenium
 ```

+### Core Idea

+A `browser` has many `tabs`.

+Action/activity on `Tab` object
+- Check if the tab is alive (i.e. it has not been closed)
+- Switch to a tab
+- See/obtain page source, title and headings
+- work on a specific tab (click elements, scroll and so on.)
+- ... many more

+Action/activity on `Browser` object
+- Open a new tab with url
+- Get a list of open tabs
+- Get active tab
+- Switch to a tab of the browser (first, last or any one).
+- close a tab
+- Close the browser

+### Working with driver objects

+`driver` object available on any `Tab` object.

 ### Features

-Some basic feature is being listed below.
+Some basic features are being listed below (also see the `Usage` section below):

 - easy management of different tabs
 - switching to a tab is super easy
-- know if a tab is active or alive
+- know if a tab is active (current tab) or alive
 - closing a tab is easy as `browser.close_tab(tab_object)`
 - Several (built-in) functions
     - `tab.infinite_scroll()`